Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 The plugin is pretty small and easy to read.

 == Changelog ==
-= 7.2.0 - 15.07.2020 =
-* Added backups of the site
-* Added two-factor authentication

 = 7.1.4 - 22.06.2020 =
 * Updated: translations